hayesall/hayesall.github.io/_posts/2016-12-30-network-of-code-lyoko-fanfiction.md

 date: 2016-12-30
 ---

+## TFIDF and PageRank for FanFiction

 This was originally part of a final project for Search Information, but my fascination with network visualization cropped up here and I thought it was worth sharing.
-This is a condensed version of the [full article](https://batflyer.github.io/CLFanFictionSearchEngine/), and naturally the code is available on [GitHub](https://github.com/batflyer/CLFanFictionSearchEngine).
+This is a condensed version of the [full article](https://batflyer.github.io/CLFanfictionSearchEngine/), and naturally the code is available on [GitHub](https://github.com/batflyer/CLFanFictionSearchEngine).

 <img src="https://raw.githubusercontent.com/batflyer/CLFanfictionSearchEngine/master/media/directed-fanfiction-graph.jpg" style="display: block; margin: auto; padding-top: 0.4em; padding-bottom: 0.4em;" class="img-responsive"/>